-- Rural primary care
+- Rural health care,

-- Rural population health
+- Rural population health, or

 - Rural health workforce education and training

 Preference will be given to proposals that are community-engaged and/or demonstrate collaboration across health professions.
 Research teams, especially inter-professional teams, are encouraged but not required.
 A research project that is conducted across multiple institutions will be considered for multiple awards, one award to the project lead at each institution.

 A prepared student and a qualified mentor are critical to the coaching of students through each step and the provision of feedback/quality control on each part of the project.
 Orientation to microresearch and Community-Based Participatory Research (CBPR) concepts will be included through assigned pre-work and participation in quarterly Microresearch Learning Community tele-video meetings focused on student and faculty development.

 RTTC will accept applications only from the institutions below, which are sponsoring their eligible students’ or residents’ participation.
 Be sure to contact your institution to determine if you are eligible.

 - Ohio University